Whatsapp Icon

 Chemotherapy

-A common treatment method for PTCL that involves the use of drugs to kill cancer cells.
+A common treatment method for PTCL involves the use of drugs to kill cancer cells.
 It may be used alone or in combination with other treatments.

 Stem Cell Transplant